Listen to 15-Time Major Champion Tiger Woods: “Practice What You Know!”

-Whether a competitor is a rookie or a past champion you know what’s in store, so how can you prepare to play your best?
+Whether a competitor is a rookie or a past champion, you know what’s in store while heading to the course, so how can you prepare to play your best?
+Practice what you know!

 In my years as a PGA Assistant Professional at Isleworth Country Club, I learned many things from my mentors.
 It just so happens one of those mentors was Tiger Woods.
-Since I was there from 1998 to 2003 there was a great deal to witness and discuss with him when it came to preparing for tournaments.
+Since I was there from 1998 to 2003, there was a great deal to discuss with him when it came to preparing for tournaments.
 One of the great preparation tricks he taught me was so obvious.
-If you know, then you’re aware of just how helpful a tactic it can be.
+If you know, then you’re aware of just how helpful it can be.